 Amazon fish often seem mysteriously difficult for anglers to identify because of seemingly indecipherable confusion about their common names.
 Local names for the same fish often vary by region, while completely different fish may be called the same name in different areas.
 To make it worse, related fish species may be very similar in appearance, complicating even scientific classification.
 The amazing diversity of Amazon species alone is often enough to confound simple field identification.

-Members of the sub-family Colossoma of the Characidae, tambaqui (Colossoma macroponum) are oval-shaped, physically built like a stocky permit or jack.
+Members of the genus Colossoma, tambaqui (Colossoma macroponum) are oval-shaped, physically built like a stocky permit or jack.
 They have a golden to olive green back and an inky purple to black ventral area.
-An omnivorous characid relative of the piranha, tambaqui have dazzling teeth that look eerily like a set of human dentures.
+An omnivorous relative of the piranha, tambaqui have dazzling teeth that look eerily like a set of human dentures.
 These fish have amazing jaw strength as they often feed on rock hard jungle seeds.
 They can crush a 4/0 saltwater hook as if it were made of baling wire.
 These fish are so strong that the locals fish for them with stout green saplings secured to 120-pound monofilament, heavy cable and 6/0 tuna hooks!

 Pirapitinga can be taken on fly with a fast action 9 or 10-weight fly rod.
-They will take some of the same flies listed in the dorado section, including heavily-dressed 3/0 Cloussers and Muddlers (they seem to prefer blue for some strange reason).
+They will take some of the same flies listed in the dorado section, including heavily-dressed 3/0 Cloussers and Muddlers (they seem to prefer blue - for reasons they haven’t disclosed).
 They also take "fruit flies," which are nothing more than brightly-colored deer hair (yellow or bright orange are good) spun and clipped to look like a chestnut-sized jungle fruit.

 Telling them apart